 - Voting privileges

-- Exclusive invitations to Executive Committee event meetings
+- Exclusive invitations to Executive Committee only events and meetings

 - Select gatherings with Museum Leadership